 Each year, many students consider applying to Vassar under one of our Early Decision options.
 Such an application has distinct advantages both for you and for the College.
 If, after careful consideration, you have decided that Vassar is your first choice, then an Early Decision application can help you complete your college search mid-way through your senior year and ease the stress that always accompanies the college selection process.
 We have come to believe that students are more likely to thrive in a college environment which they feel best meets their interests.
 Finally, an Early Decision application allows the Admissions Committee to take your commitment to Vassar into account in the selection process.

 However, since Early Decision at Vassar is a binding agreement, you should give considerable thought to your college plans before applying in this fashion.
 If admitted, you are required to withdraw your applications to other colleges and universities.
 If you are ready to make that commitment to Vassar, then we welcome your Early Decision application and feel that it is clearly beneficial for both you and the College.

 Vassar is committed to meeting 100% of the demonstrated financial need, as determined by our Financial Aid office, of all admitted Early Decision candidates.
 Aid awards are sent to admitted Early Decision applicants at or near the time of the offer of admission, assuming that all the necessary information has been filed at that point.

 Vassar offers students two separate rounds of Early Decision:

 - Early Decision Round 1: All application materials must be submitted by November 15.

 - Early Decision Round 2: All application materials must be received by January 1.

-Along with the Common Application, and required materials, all Early Decision applicants must complete an Early Decision agreement, signed by a parent, counselor and the student.
+Along with the Common Application and required materials, all Early Decision applicants must complete an Early Decision agreement, signed by a parent, counselor and the student.
 You can submit your ED agreement form online via the Common Application website or download a copy here and submit it to our office.
-All application materials must be submitted to our office by the deadline.
+ED Applicants must also submit their first quarter/trimester senior grades.

 Art, Music, and Dance Submissions